greeshmadh/ELT_System/README.md

 - Table is created automatically if it doesn’t exist.
 - Appends data to the specified target table.
 - Supports retry mechanism for fault-tolerance.
+- Only new rows are inserted using a row-level hash to prevent duplicates.

 ### 5. **YAML Upload and Versioning**
 - Endpoint: `POST /upload-config`